128technology/docs/docs/intro_installation_quickstart_byol_mist_aws.md

 ![Plans](/img/platforms_aws_deployment_complete.png)

 Once the deployment completes, information is provided in the Outputs tab, and the Zero Touch Provisioning (ZTP) installation process begins.
 After the VM is deployed, an additional 2-3 minutes are required before the ZTP process initializes.
 When the ZTP process is ready, there will be an asset in the Mist inventory to be associated with the router configuration.
+It will then take an additional 5-10 minutes for the desired SSR version to be installed.

 ### Using the AWS CLI